dhanush-2313/airbnb/README.md

 ### Step 3: Set Up the Database

-Add users first by signingIn multiple times then run the index.js file inside the init folder.
+Add users first by creating users using the signup button then run the index.js file inside the init folder.

 ### Step 4: Start the Application